-Figure 15-6 Google Now is ready for business.
+FIGURE 15-6: Google Now is ready for business.
 Or play.

 You can use Google Now to search the Internet, just as you would use Google's main web page.
-More interesting than that, you can ask Google Now questions; see the nearby sidebar "Barking orders to Google Now."
+More interesting than that, you can ask Google Now questions; see the nearby sidebar, "Barking orders to Google Now."

-Google Now might also dwell in the apps drawer.
+Google Now might also dwell in the Apps drawer.
 It might be named Google Now or just Google.
-On some phones, you may have to tap a Get Google Now link to obtain the app.
+On some phones, you may have to tap the Get Google Now link to obtain the app.